Hurricane survivors struggle to start new life in Bahamas | New Country 923

 NASSAU, Bahamas (AP) — Thousands of hurricane survivors are filing off boats and planes in the capital of the Bahamas, facing the need to start new lives after Hurricane Dorian but with little ideas on how or where to begin.

 Some sat in hotel lobbies as they debated their next steps.
 Others were bused to shelters jammed to capacity.
-Some got rides from friends or family who offered a temporary place to stay on New Providence, an island of some 13,000 residents that has never seen so many people arrive on its shores in recent history.
+Some got rides from friends or family who offered a temporary place to stay on New Providence island.

+Most of the nearly 400,000 people in the Bahamas live on New Providence, which includes the capital, Nassau.

+The Bahamas death toll from the hurricane has risen to at least 50, Health Minister Duane Sands said in a message to The Associated Press.

 Carla Ferguson, a 51-year-old resident of Treasure Cay, walked out of a small airport in Nassau with her daughter and other relatives late Monday afternoon and looked around as the sun set.